wtegge2/cluster_in_notebook_instructions/README.md

    'GPU': 1.0}}]
 ```

 You should see the same Local Node IP listed as the "NodeManagerAddress" field in the printed message.
+This is the head node of your Ray cluster.

+In this message, you can also see that the resources you emtered as arguments show up under the "CPU" and "GPU" fields.
+These values should match what you entered for HEAD_NODE_CPUS and HEAD_NODE_GPUS respectively.

 **6**.
 Feel free to create new cells below and input any code you wish to run on the cluster.